rasatmaja/MaintainabilityIndex/README.md

 </p>

 <p align="justify">
-_The Maintainability Index calculations system provide features for calculate Maintainability Index values of the Java source code and display graph visualizations.
-This system uses Java technology that allows the system to run on platforms that support JRE (java runtime environment)._
+<i>The Maintainability Index calculations system provide features for calculate Maintainability Index values of the Java source code and display graph visualizations.
+This system uses Java technology that allows the system to run on platforms that support JRE (java runtime environment).</i>
 </p>

 #### Maintainability Index Clasifications